 Treatment and Prevention

 The best way to prevent bedsores is by moving around frequently to avoid constant pressure against your body and to redistribute your body weight and promote blood flow to the tissues.
-If you can't move, you should be helped to reposition at least every 2 hours or every 15 minutes if you are seated in a chair.
+If you can't move, you should be helped to reposition at least every 2 hours if in a bed or every 15 minutes if you are seated in a chair.
 Pillows or foam wedges can help shift your weight if you're unable to move.
 Range-of-motion exercises can help prevent contractures; improve circulation; and maintain joint integrity, mobility, and muscle mass.

 Your bed should not be elevated more than 30 degrees (except when you're eating) to reduce shearing forces.
 For the same reason, a pull-sheet should be used to help repositioning in bed.